FBW23/book-app/README.md

 We will see how we can go from first simple displaying of state to changing of state, to API fetching & updating

+### Step 3 - Filtering data

+Now we wanna provide filtering of books.

+- Add some more data to your initial book list with repeated terms
+  - e.g. two books which have the term “React” in the title
+- Add a new key searchTerm to your initial state (default: empty string)
+- Create a switch case handler for updating searchTerm
+- Add a filter component which just holds one input field for your search term
+  - OnChange: update the searchTerm in Redux
+- Adapt your BookList
+  - Import the searchTerm from Redux as prop
+  - In render function
+    - Check at the beginning if searchTerm is set
+    - If so: Filter your array before rendering the JSX list

 ### Step 2 - Adding data

 Now it is time to change data in our state.